-- The complexity of ecosystem management for sustained use and conservation requires integrating the activities and actions of many different stakeholders.
-In this regard it should be noted that: - The activities of all sectors affect biological diversity, and can contribute to, or detract from, the achievement of the objectives of the Convention. - The management of biodiversity, because of its complexity, and the significance of human impacts, requires a wide range of scientific and management skills, including those located in sectors that have not traditionally been involved in - 12.1 The integrated management of land, water and living resources requires increased communication and cooperation, (i) between sectors, (ii) at various levels of government (national, provincial, local), and (iii) among governments, civil society and private sector stakeholders.
-Increased communication among international and regional organisations also. - 12.2 Further incorporation of the ecosystem approach as an integral part of planning in, among others, the agriculture, fisheries, forestry and other natural resources management sectors potentially affecting biodiversity and ecosystem functioning, biodiversity conservation or management.
+- The complexity of ecosystem management for sustained use and conservation requires 12.1 integrating the activities and actions of many different stakeholders.
+In this regard it should be noted that: - The activities of all sectors affect biological diversity, and can contribute to, or detract from, the achievement of the objectives of the Convention. - The management of biodiversity, because of its complexity, and the significance of human impacts, requires a wide range of scientific and management skills, 12.2 including those located in sectors that have not traditionally been involved in biodiversity conservation or management.

-For these reasons the ecosystem approach should provide a framework for fostering greater involvement of all relevant stakeholders and technical expertise in planning and carrying out coordinated activities, sharing management resources, or simply exchanging information.
+For these reasons the ecosystem approach should provide a framework for fostering greater involvement of all relevant stakeholders and technical expertise in planning and